-If you use a non SYSTEM user to connect to the database(New SAP HANA Client dialog box, General tab, DB User Name box), then the user must have DBA COCKPIT privileges so that is can perform backup operations.
-For more information, go to the SAP Documentation site, DBA Cockpit for SAP HANA: Authorizations.
+If you use a non SYSTEM user to connect to the database(New SAP HANA Client dialog box, General tab, DB User Name box), then the user must have DBA COCKPIT privileges to perform backup operations.
+For more information, see the SAP Documentation site, DBA Cockpit for SAP HANA: Authorizations.
 In the Database Users section, look at the Customer-specific user row.

 You can create a SAP HANA database user that has the required backup operation privileges by using the following SQL commands: